itabesamesa/4d-minesweeper/README.md

 ```

 > [!WARNING]
-> This program was made of Linux, i doubt that it would work on windows
+> This program was made for Linux, i doubt that it would work on windows

 To run the program, simply type: